AlloyCI/alloy_ci/doc/README.md

 $ MIX_ENV=prod mix release --env=prod
 ```

+This will build the release for the `prod` environment.
+The release files are located at
-This will create a compressed file on the root directory of where you cloned AlloyCI, so
+the root of where you cloned the project, under `_build/prod/rel/alloy_ci`.
+In order to
-it would be `alloy_ci/alloy_ci.tar.gz`.
-This file contains the compiled code needed
-to run AlloyCI.
+"deploy" the release to a remote server, you will need the compressed release file, which
+is further down the directory tree, under `releases/<version>/alloy_ci.tar.gz`.

 ---
 **Notice:**